 Chapman worked as a barber in Whitechapel, during the time of the Ripper Murders.
 According to author H.L.
 Adam, who wrote a book in 1930 about the Chapman murders, Abberline favored him above all other suspects.
 It was also noted that the Pall Mall Gazzette reported that Abberline continued to suspect Chapman after his convicted hanging.

-Many experts dismiss Chapman as a possible suspect due to the difference in his modus operandi; poisoning rather than butchering.
+Many experts dismiss Chapman as a possible suspect due to the difference in his modus operandi, which was poisoning rather than butchering, yet he was considered to be Chief Inspector Frederick Abberline's primary suspect.

 Aaron Kosminski (September 11, 1865 – March 24, 1919)